jlobatop/GA-CFD-MO/README.rst

 In this folder is also included the constrained search space for this case.
 There are 4 different constraints:

-- Blue line: there is a geometrical constraint given that the angle cannot be as large as the 0.8 meter distance of the diffuser exit length (measured from the axis).
-Therefore, for each length, there is a maximum possible angle where the inlet of the diffuser mets the cowl of the engine.
+- Blue line: there is a geometrical constraint given that the angle cannot be as large as the 0.8-meter distance of the diffuser exit length (measured from the axis).
+Therefore, for each length, there is a maximum possible angle where the inlet of the diffuser meets the cowl of the engine.

 - Red line: as before, there is a lower bound for the angle, given that minimum increase in ''height'' from the axis is 0.1 meters.
-Again, for each length there is an angle where the inlet of the diffuser will be tangent to the outlet of the diffuser (having a diffuser with parallel surfaces).
+Again, for each length, there is an angle where the inlet of the diffuser will be tangent to the outlet of the diffuser (having a diffuser with parallel surfaces).

 - Green line: is a geometrical constraint that refers to a maximum length of the diffuser, i.e., it limits the diffuser length to avoid inlets of more than 2.5 meters (which already is a long enough case).

-- Black line: this is the physical constraint to the angle variable, given that attached oblique shockwaves (which are more stable than the detached ones) behave according to the ``theta-beta-Mach`` equation (from compressible flow theory) and there is an upper limit in the angle that a shock wave may suffer before dettaching it from the leading edge of the step that it encounters.
+- Black line: this is the physical constraint to the angle variable, given that attached oblique shockwaves (which are more stable than the detached ones) behave according to the ``theta-beta-Mach`` equation (from compressible flow theory) and there is an upper limit in the angle that a shock wave may suffer before detaching it from the leading edge of the step that it encounters.

-These constrains are coded up in the notebook, obtaining a space with the next shape shape:
+These constraints are coded up in the notebook, obtaining a space with the next shape:

 .. raw:: html